sugrasym/FancyMapper/README.md

 Still don't get it?
 You can read the unit tests.
 I think this is pretty cool.

 But it's also brand new, incomplete, and written by someone with a strong Java background.
 You have been warned!

+As of October 2014, FancyMapper now provides more support for Entity framework.
+If you are working with proxied EF classes, you can use the new proxy parameter to indicate you are comparing a proxied EF type like this:

+FancyUtil.mirror(object, model, proxy: true)

+Which will allow proper mapping onto EF classes that represent objects you retrieved from your database.